 Check out this handout for more information.

 Dialectical Behavior Therapy is a recognized treatment that is well supported by the evidence.
 There are many ways to learn about applying DBT, but getting certified is a great option.
 There are courses and trainings for both individuals interested in practicing DBT and for therapists and other mental health professionals who wish to apply DBT in their work.

 For Therapists and Other Mental Health Professionals

-Dr. Linehan’s Behavioral Tech Research institute provides information on DBT certification for therapists.
+Dr. Linehan’s Behavioral Tech Research Institute provides information on Dialectical Behavior Therapy certification for therapists.
 The certification is available through the DBT-Linehan Board of Certification and requires the following:

 - A mental health practitioner license

 - A minimum of 40 didactic training hours specific to DBT Clinical experience with DBT (at least three clients)